Twin Pregnancy Guide: 6 weeks pregnant with twins through 7 weeks

 - Make a list of questions for your first appointment

 - Call your insurance provider

-- Start prenatal vitamins
+- Start prenatal vitamins and folic acid

 - Start documenting your pregnant belly with weekly bump pics!

 - Buy a belly band so you can wear your regular jeans for longer